-The most convenient way to conduct Social Security business from anywhere is online at www.socialsecurity.gov.
+The most convenient way to conduct Social Security business from anywhere is online at www.ssa.gov.
 You can accomplish a lot.

 - Apply for Extra Help with Medicare prescription drug plan costs.

 - Apply for most types of benefits.

-- · Find copies of our publications.
+- Find copies of our publications.

 - Get answers to frequently asked questions.

-When you create a my Social Security account, you can do even more.
+When you create a personal my Social Security account, you can do even more.

-- · Review your Social Security Statement.
+- Review your Social Security Statement.

 - Verify your earnings.

+- · Get estimates of future benefits.

-- Print a benefit verification letter.
+- · Print a benefit verification letter.

-- · Change your direct deposit information.
+- Change your direct deposit information.

 - · Request a replacement Medicare card.

 - Get a replacement SSA-1099/1042S.

-- Request a replacement Social Security card, if you have no changes and your state participates.
+Request a replacement Social Security card, if you have no changes and your state participates.